SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ---

 ## getcallingscript

+> [!NOTE]
+> This is an implementation detail; as a regular scripter, you may ignore this!
+>
+> Do not make this function simply grab the script global from the current thread, this is easily breakable if the game devs set their script global to other or nil,
+> instead use the instance from the Lua State userdata.

 Returns the script associated with the current thread.
 This function is useful for determining which script is currently executing the Luau code.